 44. Garbage appears on your video screen for no apparent reason:-

 Cause: – hardware resource conflict.

 Solution: – use device manager to find conflicts and resolve them.

-Solution:- switch main video to AGP card from CMOS setup such as select initial display as AGP.
+Solution:- switch the main video to AGP card from CMOS setup such as select initial display as AGP.

 Cause: – higher refresh rates are needed at higher resolutions to avoid flicker.

 Solution: – adjust display properties to higher refresh rates if supported by the monitor.

 47. virus warning message triggered when trying to upgrade Windows:-